New York mother, son arrested in theft of Pelosi’s laptop

 Both mother and son admitted they were the ones depicted in the photos taken at the Capitol during the riots and distributed by the FBI, the document says.

-In late April the FBI raided the Homer, Alaska, business owned by Paul and Marilyn Huepner, who were in the Washington for then-President Donald Trump’s rally that preceded the breach at the Capitol but said they didn’t take part in that.
-Marilyn Huepner told reporters it was a case of mistaken identity.
+In late April the FBI raided the Homer, Alaska, business owned by Paul and Marilyn Hueper, who were in the Washington for then-President Donald Trump’s rally that preceded the breach at the Capitol but said they didn’t take part in that.
+Marilyn Hueper told reporters it was a case of mistaken identity.

 Photos of the two women showed they had similar hairstyles and wore a similar black coat that day.

-Huepner said when an FBI agent arrived at the boutique resort, they said they were looking for Nancy Pelosi’s laptop.
+Hueper said when an FBI agent arrived at the boutique resort, they said they were looking for Nancy Pelosi’s laptop.
 “That still doesn’t explain why you’re in my home.
-Or in Homer, Alaska,” Huepner told agents, she later recalled to The Associated Press.
+Or in Homer, Alaska,” Hueper told agents, she later recalled to The Associated Press.

 In the FBI statement filed in the case of the New York residents, it notes that a search warrant was obtained for the Alaska residence “based in part on evidence showing that residents (a married couple) trespassed on the ground of the U.S. Capitol.”
-It also says two people in Homer identified Marilyn Huepner as being the person seen in photos taken inside the Capitol during the riot.
+It also says two people in Homer identified Marilyn Hueper as being the person seen in photos taken inside the Capitol during the riot.

 However, the document states, the FBI now says “there is probable cause” to believe the mother and son are the two people shown in the photographs, plus their alleged admissions to being there and other evidence.

-Note: This story has been updated to correct the spelling of the Alaska woman’s last name.
-She is Marilyn Hueper, not Huepner.